www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-08-10-Developing-Software-At-Gunpoint-Weak-Copy-Left-Versus-Pseudo-Permissive.md

 the following only represents some of my opinions and understandings.
 Make sure to consult someone, who knows what they're talking about.

-Don't take this article to seriously, you probably have better ways to waste your time. 🍺
+Don't take this article too seriously, you probably have better ways to waste your time. 🍺

+This just summarizes the key distinction between the Apache 2.0 and the EPL 2.0 from my point of view, because both were considered as a license for this project.
 # Comparing Apache 2.0 with EPL 2.0
 Also, the Apache 2.0 is considered to be a permissive license, it defines the term `Derivative Works` and places additional demands on these.